UFO (British TV series): Home media

 In 1986–1987, Channel 5 released a seven-volume VHS collection of episodes (volumes 2–7), preceded by the compilation film Invasion: UFO (volume 1), while a similar series was later released by ITC in 1993.

 The complete series was released on DVD in the UK and in North America in 2002 and in Australia in 2007.
 Bonus features include a commentary by Gerry Anderson on the pilot episode "Identified", and an actor's commentary by Ed Bishop on the episode "Sub-Smash".
 There are also deleted scenes, stills and publicity artwork.

 In 2002, A&E Home Entertainment, under licence from Carlton International Media Limited released the complete series on Region 1 (US/North America) DVD.

 In April 2025, Australian media company ViaVision released a Blu-ray box set of the series under the title "UFO: The Complete S.H.A.D.O.
 Files".
 The discs are described as having been "restored from the original film elements with additional grading work and updates applied to select episodes".

 Proposed feature film

-In 2009, it was announced that producer Robert Evans and ITV Global would produce a feature film adaptation of the series.
+In 2009, it was announced that Robert Evans and ITV Global would produce a feature film adaptation of the series.
 Ryan Gaudet and Joseph Kanarek were to write the script, which was to be set in 2020.
-It was claimed that the UFO movie would be visual effects supervisor Matthew Gratzner's directorial debut and that Joshua Jackson would play Colonel Paul Foster.
-Ali Larter was linked to the role of Colonel Virginia Lake.
+It was announced that the film would be visual effects supervisor Matthew Gratzner's directorial debut and its protagonist would be Colonel Foster, who was to be played by Joshua Jackson.
+Ali Larter was linked to the role of Colonel Lake.
 The film did not enter production.